hystericcole/scortch/README.md

 Introducing ColeSort, a faster merge sort.
 Also introducing many failed experiments.

-ColeSort takes advantage of existing runs in the data being sorted.
+ColeSort takes advantage of existing runs in the data being sorted, similar to Timsort.
 Doing so introduces imbalance in the merges that can result in excessive comparisons.
 ColeSort ameliorates this by using an alternate merge strategy on imbalanced merges.
 ColeSort borrows from QuadSort the technique of merging four runs at a time.

-## This project was inspired by scandum / quadsort.

 ### binaryInsertionSort (stable, in place)